BenOvermyer/benovermyer.com/content/kb/books.md

 3. _Mission of Honor_ by David Weber
 4. _The Ghost Brigades_ by John Scalzi
 5. _The Little Black Book of Workout Motivation_ by Michael Matthews
+6. _A Rising Thunder_ by David Weber
+7. _Shadow of Freedom_ by David Weber

 ## 2022